PersiaML/tutorials/src/customization/index.md

 ### Modify Embedding Optimizer

-There are several kinds of embedding optimizers in PERSIA, for more details, see [api doc](https://persiaml.pages.dev/main/autoapi/persia/embedding/optim/).
+There are several kinds of embedding optimizers in PERSIA.
+For more details, see [api doc](https://persiaml.pages.dev/main/autoapi/persia/embedding/optim/).

 ```python
 from persia.embedding.optim import SGD, Adagrad, Adam